SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Updated person object so that PrimaryAlias property is available to be used by Lava (Fixes #973).
 + Fixed issue with Add Family block adding children as adults (Fixes #964).
 + Fixed issue with prayer approval not updating request correctly, resulting in prayer not being visible to prayer session (Fixes #969).
-+ Updated communicaiton processing so that communication job will not send duplicate emails to same recipients.
++ Updated communication processing so that communication job will not send duplicate emails to same recipients.
 + Fixed issue with occasional deadlocks.
 + Added job for processing scheduled metrics.
 + Fixed attribute block to escape HTML in the values column (Fixes #965).